pelias/documentation/installing.md

 any of its [configuration options](https://www.elastic.co/guide/en/elasticsearch/client/javascript-api/current/configuration.html) are valid.

-The other major section, `imports`, defiens settings for each importer.
+The other major section, `imports`, defines settings for each importer.
 The defaults look like this:

 ```json
 {